 Should I be concerned about the variable interest rate?

 We offer a variable-rate HELOC, meaning the rate can change over time as the federal prime interest rate changes.
 Although that sounds risky, the rate increase is capped at 6% over the lifetime of the loan.
-For perspective, the prime rate hasn’t been above 10% since the 1980s and has been less than 5% for the majority of the past decade.
+For perspective, the prime rate hasn’t been above 10% since the 1980s.
 Although nothing is guaranteed, the annual cap on your HELOC should prevent your APR from spiking as you carry the loan.

 Our HELOC is a 30-year loan.
 You will be able to borrow money any time during the 15-year draw period.
 Interest will accrue on any money you take out, and you will be charged a monthly payment of 1% of the outstanding balance or $75, whichever is more.
 After the draw period, you will continue making a monthly payment based on the interest rate, the outstanding balance, and the remaining loan term of 15 years.